-Postmark +3
+Postmark + 7

-Vote-by-mail ballots that are postmarked on or before Election day or is time stamped or dated stamped by a bona fide private mail delivery company on or before Election Day, and received by the county elections official by the 3rd day after the election shall be considered received on time.
+Vote-by-mail ballots that are postmarked on or before Election Day or is time stamped or date stamped by a bona fide private mail delivery company on or before Election Day, and received by the county elections official by the 7th day after the election shall be considered received on time.

-If the ballot has no postmark, a postmark with no date, or an illegible postmark, the vote by mail ballot identification envelope must be signed and dated by the voter pursuant to Section 3011 on or before Election Day in order to be considered received on time.
+If the ballot has no postmark, a postmark with no date, or an illegible postmark, the vote-by-mail ballot identification envelope must be signed and dated by the voter pursuant to Section 3011 on or before Election Day in order to be considered received on time.
 (Elections Code §3020)

-Cure unsigned ballot envelopes +8
+Cure for unsigned ballot envelopes or non-comparing signatures

-Voters who failed to sign their vote-by-mail ballot envelope have until 8 days after the election to provide a signature on an Unsigned Ballot Envelope Statement to the county Elections Department.
-The unsigned Ballot Envelope Statement may be returned to the County Elections Official by mail, FAX, email, hand-delivered, or dropped off at a polling place or drop box.
+A voter who failed to sign their vote-by-mail ballot envelope or has a signature that does not compare to what is on file will have until 2 days prior to the certification of the election to provide a signature on a Signature Statement to the County Elections Department.
+The Signature Statement may be returned to the County Elections Official by mail, FAX, email, hand-delivered, or dropped off at a polling place.
 (Elections Code §3019)